pmlmodelling/oceandata/README.md

 # oceandata
-methods to access oceanographic data
+Methods to access oceanographic data available through the likes of thredds servers.